 The Chicagoland Opportunity Zones Consortium facilitates connections through matchmaking, education, and technical support to attract investments that create jobs, build wealth, and promote equitable development in Chicago and suburban Cook County, Illinois.

-NEW!
 Held March 9, 2021, the Chicagoland Opportunity Zones Consortium and LOCUS presented the Chicagoland Opportunity Zones Linkup, the second in the four-part Pathways to Opportunity Series providing an introduction to Chicago’s INVEST South/West Opportunity Zones Initiative.
 Click here to watch the program.

 Click here to read the February 25, 2021 Opportunity Zones magazine article, “Fostering Collaboration; Advancing Opportunities” by Chicagoland Opportunity Zones Consortium Director Robin Schabes.